Find your next Oneida County snowmobiling stop in three easy steps.

 Silver Birch Supper Club, Tomahawk

-Oneida County’s snowmobile trails also connect with hundreds of other miles of trails throughout the Northwoods.
+Oneida County’s snowmobile trails also connect with hundreds of other miles of trails throughout the Northwoods of Wisconsin.
 If you’re near the county’s southern border with Lincoln County, be sure to explore the more than 275 miles of trails maintained by the Northwoods Passage Snowmobile Club.
 A great place to stop in nearby Tomahawk is the Silver Birch Supper Club, which has served visitors for more than a century on the shores of Halfmoon Lake.